This article is part of our Process 101 guide.

 Employee leave (UK)

 As well as a clear process for how employees request holiday and notify employers of the need for sick leave, there is also parental leave to consider.
 Having processes in place for when employees request maternity or paternity leave will help manage the transition period.
 State-of-the-art software can make this easier – for instance, by automatically checking requested dates against a global calendar and informing HR of how many staff are away.
+Try this Absence Request form based template that anyone in your business can use if you’re relying on emails currently.

 Businesses often underestimate how important their employee onboarding process is to the retention and ongoing success of their staff.
 A comprehensive onboarding process will reassure employees they’ve joined a company that cares about supporting its staff.